baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-raspberry-pi.md

 where each node has a single switch port to which any other bridge or switch can be connected.

 http://ifbat0.blogspot.com/2013/03/batman-advanced-brief-intro.html

 ## Packet Routing and Transmission
+The [virtual Ethernet interface][45] ([tap][46]) is used to emulate the switch.
+This switch sends and receives the packets.
+The packet is retransmitted by each node at layer 2 only;
+the packet is never brought up to higher levels during transmission.
+This means any transmission looks like one hop to all the higher layers (layer 3 and up) no matter how many nodes are in the network.
+At layer 2, the routing protocol must handle the data traffic BATMAN-Adv uses its own Ethernet type 0x0842.
+These Ethernet-Frames are sent to find the routing information.
+Each data traffic Ethernet-Frame is encapsulated in a 0x0842 Ethernet frame.

 ## Node identification
 ## Bridging Interfaces
 ## Packet Loss and Encryption